Q: How do I change my address/email/name?

 Q: What is the Nelnet payment plan?
 How do I sign up?

-A: To help you meet your educational expenses, Labouré College is pleased to offer the Automatic Payment Plan serviced by Nelnet Business Solutions as a convenient budget plan.
+A: To help you meet your educational expenses, Labouré College of Healthcare is pleased to offer the Automatic Payment Plan serviced by Nelnet Business Solutions as a convenient budget plan.

 How it works: